juliandeleonguerrero/Worldbuilding-Obsidian-Template/README.md

 # About

-This repository contains a premade Obsidian vault, with pre-organized folders and templates to help you get started.
-Some helpful plugins have also been bundled into this repository!
+This is a worldbuilding vault template for Obsidian.
+It contains a carefully considered folder organization structure, instructional folder notes, along with various templates that are already tagged for your worldbuilding purposes.
+Some helpful plugins have also been bundled into this vault.

-Each template file comes pre-tagged and pre-formatted.
-The vault is made with the assumption of a typical Tolkien-eque fantasy world, though this really only impacts the folder organization- the templates are usually reusable for other settings.
+This worldbuilding vault is made with the assumption of a typical Tolkien-esque fantasy world, though this really only impacts folder organization- the templates are very reusable for other settings.

 # How to install